AdobeDocs/deliverability-learn.en/help/transition-process-switching-email-platforms.md

 ---
-title: What do I need to know when switching email platforms
+title: What do I need to know when switching email platforms.
 description: When moving email service providers (ESPs), it’s not possible to also transition your existing, established IP addresses.
 It is important that you follow best practices for developing a positive reputation when starting afresh.
 feature: Deliverability
 topics: